 Galen did not do experiments to test his hypothesis.

-Using a PET scanner is an example of how modern scientists collect information to confirm a diagnosis and test a hypothesis.
+A PET scanner is an example of how modern scientists do experiments to test a hypothesis.

 Hypothesis A statement that is proposed, without actual proof, to explain a set of facts and their relationship